 Scientific name: Ematurga atomaria

-May - August.
+May to August.
 Britain and Ireland.
-Small, colour ranges from white to brown or grey.
-Male has feathery antennae.
+A small moth with a ground colour which ranges from white to brown or grey.
 Often found near heather, heath, trefoils, clovers and vetches.

 Size and Family

 - Family – Thorns, Beauties and allies (Ennomines)

 - Small Sized